-In this JNUC 2020 presentation, Jamf Kelly Offerman was joined by colleagues Tyler Kilbury, Tim Knox and Victoria Smith to talk about new ways hospitals and patients are using Jamf's solutions as well as new solutions Jamf can now offer the healthcare industry.
+In this JNUC 2020 presentation, Jamf Kelly Offerman was joined by colleagues Tyler Kilbury, Tim Knox and Victoria Smith to talk about new ways hospitals and patients are using Jamf's solutions as well as new solutions Jamf Pro can now offer those using an iPad in healthcare.

 Kelly, a former provider of bedside care, outlined the importance of distraction therapy, care plan engagement, and overall empowerment that patients experience when they have the right resources available.

 Jamf Healthcare Listener, when combined with Jamf Setup, can offer these kinds of experiences.

 For example: Jamf worked with a pediatric unit to help create age-based configuration profiles which offered appropriate parental controls on entertainment/distraction therapy, as well as access to age-appropriate descriptions of surgeries, conditions, and treatments on iPads and Apple TVs.